Moddingus/Cohere/README.md

 # Cohere API Swift Package

 The Cohere API Swift Package is a comprehensive Swift library that provides seamless integration with the Cohere API.
 It allows developers to easily utilize the full range of features and capabilities offered by the Cohere API in their Swift projects.
 See the [Cohere about page](https://docs.cohere.com/reference/about) for more information about the Cohere AI.

+## Very Important: Stream Mode Is Not Working Right Now 😢

 ## Requirements
 * Swift 5.0 or later